mozilla-services/autopush-rs/docs/src/releasing.md

     instructions to operations regarding deployment changes and special test cases if needed for QA to verify.

-At this point, QA will take-over, verify stage, and create a production deployment Bugzilla ticket.
-QA will also schedule production deployment for the release.
+At this point, the Continuous deployment system will note the new tag and auto-promote to stage.
+Once the stage deployment is verified, you will need to promote to production.